 Humane Borders services the Avra Valley water station run once a month, usually the last Thursday of the month.
-The run covers three different water stations: Hughs Kai, Whispering Coyote, & SAPSARP, all of which are situated in flat but desolate areas in Avra Valley and Tucson city limits.
+The run covers five different water stations, four of which are situated in flat but desolate areas in Avra Valley and Tucson city limits.
 The last water station on the run, named after Ed McCullough, is located on Pima County land and borders on Ironwood National Monument.
 The run generally lasts about four hours.

 Buenos Aires Wildlife Refuge (BANWR): Every Friday.
 Departs 6:00 a.m.

-This weekly Friday trip services seven water stations up and down highway 286, from Three Points to Sasabe.
+This weekly Friday trip services seven water stations up and down highway 286, from Three Points to just short of the border town of Sasabe.
 This is grassland/ranchland with some striking views of the Baboquivari mountain range to the west.
-The run concludes with dropping the remaining water to Grupo Beta, on the other side of the international boundary in Sasabe, Sonora, Mexico (and as described below under the Sasabe run description).
-The trip runs from 6 am to mid-afternoon: you can expect to return anytime between 1:30 to 3:00 p.m. depending on different factors.

 Coleman: Third Saturday of the Month.
 Departs at 6:00 a.m.

-The Coleman run happens every third Saturday, servicing different five different water stations including remote Cowtown, Poplar Grove, Reyes Carias, Guadalupe, and Duvall North.
+The Coleman run happens every third Saturday, servicing four different water stations including remote Cowtown, Poplar Grove, Guadalupe, and Duvall North.
 The stations are situated in the Three Points area located within a 30-mile radius of the junction of Hwy 86 and Hwy 286.
-Going and coming, the run typically takes five to six hours to complete.
+Going and coming, the run typically takes about five hours to complete.

 Ironwood National Monument: Every Tuesday from May 1 to September 30th.
 Departs at 6:00 a.m.